Nutrition & Wellness

 Return completed applications to the front desk at school or email them to frontdesk@creativemindspcs.org.
 Note that families must reapply to FARM each year.

-We encourage all families that think they might be eligible to apply to the FARM program.
-Besides receiving free or discounted school lunch, FARM-qualified families also receive discounts on Extended Creative Day, our program of before- and after-school activities.
+We encourage all families who think they might be eligible to apply to the FARM program.
+Besides receiving free or discounted school lunches, FARM-qualified families also receive discounts on Extended Creative Day, our program of before- and after-school activities.

 Purchasing School Lunch

-Families that do not qualify for free and reduced-priced meals may sign up here to purchase full-price lunch for their children.
-Lunch costs $5.00 per school day and families are billed monthly; an invoice for the first month of 2022–23 meals will be emailed by September 5 to families that have signed up.
+Families that do not qualify for free and reduced-price meals may sign up here to purchase full-price lunches for their children.
+Lunch costs $5.25 per school day, and families are billed based on the meals consumed.
+Payment will be made through PowerSchool.

 Questions & Concerns about School Lunch